Rumi07/rumi07.github.io/_pages/about.md

 ---

 - Ph.D. candidate in Computer Science at the [University of Kentucky](https://www.uky.edu)
-- Graduate Teaching Assistant (Computer Science) and Graduate Research Assistant (Internal Medicine, Division of Biomedical Informatics)
+- Graduate Research Assistant (Internal Medicine, Division of Biomedical Informatics)

 - **Research Focus**
   - Advanced data mining and computer vision for medical and biological informatics